haydenjeune/kvstore/pkg/store/readme.md

 - All keys must fit in memory
 - Unnecessary storage (superseded values never get deleted/overwritten)

+### Conclusion

+Builds on and solves the problem of slow reads at the cost of storing all keys in memory.
+But what if all keys don't fit into memory?
+We could build a spare index into a sorted structure on disk.
+Keeping this file sorted on disk is tricky, however, it's not as tricky to keep a sorted structure in memory...

 ## `InMemSortedKVStorage`

-Another way of storing key-value pairs in an easily accessible way in-memory is to use some kind of search tree to store the data.
+A way of storing key-value pairs in an easily accessible way in-memory is to use some kind of search tree to store the data.
 The simplest implementation of this (as I have done) uses a binary search tree, where the node position is determined by the key.
 We build the tree as new keys are added.
 With the BST implementation, if we add keys in sequential order, we will encounter worst case insert and search times of O(n).
 If a more advanced tree structure is used, like Red/Black or AVL Trees, insert and search times can be reduced to log(n).

 ### Advantages